SerlithNetwork/ConfigAPI/README.md

-The config api comes with an in-built `Message` class that you can use to send single or multi-line messages with replaced placeholders and translations easily to a play or other form of user.
+The config api comes with an in-built `Message` class that you can use to send single or multi-line messages with replaced placeholders and translations easily to a player or other form of user.

 #### Usage